dpankros/uiuc_cs513_project/part_2/README.md

 #### Manipulating data in OpenRefine

+After data are loaded into OpenRefine, we do many data cleaning steps that do not involve foreign key or other relational integrity constraint (IC) violations.
+All transforms are done with OpenRefine's [GREL language](https://openrefine.org/docs/manual/grelfunctions).

+These steps include but are not limited to the following in applicable columns:

+- Removing whitespace as necessary,
+- Standardizing and/or removing delimiters,
+- Removing or standardizing punctuation as necessary.
+- Standardizing date formats

+>The exhaustive list of these transforms can be seen in our repository at [github.com/dpakros/uiuc_cs513_project](https://github.com/dpankros/uiuc_cs513_project).

 #### Loading partially-cleaned data into the SQL database

+After we finish running all the GREL/OpenRefine-based transforms, we consider our data partially cleaned, since we have not addressed relational IC violations like foreign key constraints.
+Since SQL excels at analyzing, reporting on, and fixing these relational IC violations, our next step is to load all our partially-cleaned data from OpenRefine into a SQLite database.

 #### Constructing specific views of data in SQL